 Harbourview Lodge is viewed as the Elder's home.
 There are no set visiting hours, however the doors are locked at 8PM.
 If you should come when the door is locked, please use the intercom in the lobby.
 Family and friends are encouraged to come visit often and participate in Elder activities.

 We currently have three Resident Cats.
-Smokey and TC live in Gardenview Terrace, and Kimchi lives in Oceanview Court.
+Smokey lives in Gardenview Terrace.
+Kimchi and Missy live in Lighthouse Way.
 Pets are welcome.
 Please call before your pet's first planned visit.